skabbina/katacoda-scenarios/network-policies/intro.md

 ![Non Isolated Pods](./assets/non-isolated.png)

-Network policies can to restrict communication between pods, and 'isolate` the pods.
+Network policies can to restrict communication between pods, and `isolate` the pods.
 Such isolation policies help contain the damage from compromised workloads.

 ![Isolated Pods](./assets/isolated.png)